ethereum-optimism/op-analytics/src/op_analytics/transforms/interop/README.md

 Export
 ------

-A single table including the contract creation traces for the identified token contracts of all three different types is exported.
+A single table with the ERC-20 contract creation traces and the boolean flags is exported to GCS and BigQuery to power our interop dashboards and metrics.

 The exported table covers the full time range from 2024/10/01 up until the date on which the export is executed.